Course Catalog

 Credit: 3

 This course enables students to use penetration-testing tools and techniques that ethical hackers and security testers utilize to protect computer networks.
-Skills and techniques include foot printing, social engineering, port scanning, enumeration and cryptography.
+Skills and techniques include footprinting, social engineering, port scanning, numeration and cryptography will be covered.
 This course incorporates a lab component in which students practice skills designed to secure network connections and prevent attacks.
-Prerequisites: NET-142, NET-314, and NET-442.
+Prerequisites: ENG-105, NET-142, and NET-442.

 Lecture: 2